 Is Reverse Osmosis Worth The Added Cost?

+There would always be disadvantages in water filtration systems and any systems in general, it’s the same as when you experience water heater problems in your home.
 Even with the above precautions in mind, there’s no denying that you will have some discharge water with your reverse osmosis system.
 Is it worth the added cost?

 Well, let’s first take a look at what the added cost actually works out to.

 For comparison, bottled water — which many people use as an alternative to filtering their tap water — costs $1.22 per gallon.
 That’s right; one gallon of bottled water will cost you more than an entire year’s supply of reverse osmosis water, even accounting for discharge water.
+T

 Things get even more ridiculous if you’re buying individual bottles of water.
 In that case, you’ll spend $7.50 per gallon, according to Business Insider.